sqwxl/harfang/README.md

 ## Dev Quick Start

+(if not using the devenv shell, you'll need to have [`just`](https://github.com/casey/just) to run the following convenience tasks.
-(if not using nix, you'll need [`just`](https://github.com/casey/just). if you don't feel like installing it, you can take a look inside the `justfile` to see what commands you should run)
+if you don't feel like installing it, you can take a look inside the `justfile` to see what commands you should run)

 ```shell
 # install requirements